thunderBiscuit/blog/posts/gpg-part1.md

 tags: ["gpg"]
 ---

-The goal of this article is to get you up to speed on 2 of the main uses of GPG: cryptographically signing and verifying signatures on data.
+The goal of this article is to get you up to speed on two of the main uses of GPG: cryptographically signing and verifying signatures on data.

-> Note: this post is the first in a series aimed at developing a functional use of GPG for the day to day tasks of anyone who cares about software.
+> Note: this post is the first in a series aimed at developing a functional use of GPG for the day-to-day tasks of anyone who cares about software.
 Check out [part 2](/gpg-part2) for the lowdown on how to encrypt and decrypt messages.

 GPG stands for _GNU Privacy Guard_ and is a small open source piece of software that allows you to manage keys for cryptographic purposes.
 GPG implements the OpenPGP standard maintained by the Internet Engineering Task Force.
-In practice, the terms GPG, OpenPGP, and PGP are often used interchangably even thought they probably shouldn't, but you can think of OpenPGP as email and GPG as one implementation of the email protocol, the way Hotmail and Gmail are.
+In practice, the terms GPG, OpenPGP, and PGP are often used interchangably even though they probably shouldn't be.
+You can think of OpenPGP as email and GPG as one implementation of the email protocol (like Hotmail or Gmail).

 One important aspect of cryptographic keys is that they are simply numbers.
-Often really, really big numbers, but simple integers nonetheless.
+These are often really, really big numbers, but simple integers nonetheless.
 Another important aspect of cryptographic keys as used in GPG is that they come in pairs: a _public_ key and a _private_ key.
-Knowledge of these numbers (the keys) allows us to perform many tasks, 2 of which we'll tackle here:
+Knowledge of these numbers (the keys) allows us to perform many tasks, two of which we'll tackle here:

-1. Signing a piece of data in a way that only a person in knowledge of a specific key could have done.
+1. Signing a piece of data in a way that only a person knowing a specific key could have done.
 2. Verify the validity of a signature from someone else on a specific piece of data.

 GPG does much more, but this post is really about those 2 basic tasks and related options.